xplatgh/VHDL-Games/README.md

 Note:

 Since the FPGA device and the VGA display were supported by my university for the purpose of a course and I have finished it, I cannot improve my codes in the experiment any more.
+Due to the limitation of the device, the 8 modes are divided into three parts -- mode_1_to_6, mode_7 and mode_8, and only the code corresponding to its mode in a file is tested and valid.
 If conditions permit, I will continue to improve them.